 Simon Saradzhyan is the Founding Director of the Russia Matters Project at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.

-My research revealed six additional instances in which the Russian leadership may have considered an intervention but decided against it: Georgia, 2003; Ukraine, 2004-2005; Kyrgyzstan, 2005; Georgia, 2008; Armenia, 2018; and Kyrgyzstan, 2020.
+My research revealed six additional instances in which the Russian leadership may have considered an intervention but decided against it: Georgia, 2003; Ukraine, 2004-2005; Kyrgyzstan, 2005; Ukraine, 2008; Armenia, 2018; and Kyrgyzstan, 2020.
 Direct evidence was not found that an intervention was considered in these cases so they were not included in the dataset.

 Table 1.
 Cases of Intervention and Non-Intervention in Chronological Order